Rajesh-Siraskar/Malfunctioning_Machine_Identification/README.md

 # Valve Diagnostics
 --------------------

+22-May-2021

-This project detects a faulty valve using the audio signals
+- This project detects a faulty valve using the audio signals
+- Librosa